4 Expert Ways to Manage and Minimize Your Pet's Shedding

 One of the few downsides of owning a pet is the seemingly endless struggle to remove hair from household furniture, clothing, rugs, car seats—well, you get the idea.
-Shedding excess fur is a natural and important process for dogs, particularly for breeds with dense hair.
+Shedding excess fur is a natural and important process for pets, particularly for breeds with dense hair.
 Shedding allows them to rid their bodies of old, damaged, and excessive hair.
 It can also be a red flag for you that signifies a health or emotional issue that needs attention, such as allergies, stress, or a poor diet.
 Read on to find out what you need to know about your pet's shedding and the best tools to use to keep it under control.

-But shedding can be managed and minimized.
-A good, easy-to-use tool sometimes called a "deshedding tool" is available; when used routinely, it can help reduce shedding and leave your dog feeling happier, healthier, and lighter.
+Shedding can be managed and minimized.
+A good, easy-to-use tool sometimes called a "deshedding tool" is available; when used routinely, it can help reduce shedding and leave your pet feeling happier, healthier, and lighter.
 You can also invest in gloves for removing excess fur, and jackets/onesies made to catch fur to keep certain spaces clean.